Interesting Facts about Rocks and 3 Different Types

 Characteristics of Igneous Rocks

-Igneous rocks are characterized as:
+Igneous rocks are characterised as:

 3. It has a crystalline texture as a result of its exposure to melting and cooling.